superfly/docs/laravel/the-basics/databases.html.md

   MYSQL_USER =  "<database-user>"
 ```

-Once you have your MySQL Fly .internal Address, go ahead and revise the `[env]` configuration in your Laravel application's `fly.toml` file to connect with your MySQL application's [Fly .internal Address](/docs/laravel/the-basics/databases/#get-mysql-application-s-fly-internal-address) and MYSQL_DATABASE:
+Once you have your MySQL Fly .internal Address, go ahead and revise the `[env]` configuration in your Laravel application's `fly.toml` file to connect using the address:

 ```toml
 [env]